 A public school shall accept the substitute address as the address of record and shall verify student enrollment eligibility through the Secretary of State.
 The Secretary of State shall facilitate the transfer of student records from one school to another.

 F. Property tax bill

 G. Rental agreement or lease (including Section 8 agreement or off-base military housing)

 H. Utility bill (water, electric, gas, cable, phone)

 K. Payroll stub

-L. Certificate of tribal enrollment or other identification issued by a recognized Indian tribe
+L. Certificate of tribal enrollment (506 Form) or other identification issued by a recognized Indian tribe located in Arizona

 M. Other documentation from a state, tribal, or federal agency (Social Security Administration, Veterans' Administration, Arizona Department of Economic Security, etc.)

-Parent(s) or legal guardian(s) that does not maintain his or her own residence: The parent or legal guardian must complete and sign a form indicating his or her name, the name of the school district, school site, or charter school in which the student is being enrolled, and submit a signed, notarized affidavit bearing the name and address of the person who maintains the residence where the student lives attesting to the fact that the student resides at that address, along with a document from the bulleted list above bearing the name and address of the person who maintains the residence.
+Parent(s) or legal guardian(s) that does not maintain his or her own residence: The parent or legal guardian must have an affidavit of shared residency form completed indicating his or her name, the name of the school district, school site, or charter school in which the student is being enrolled, and submit a signed, notarized affidavit bearing the name and address of the person who maintains the residence where the student lives attesting to the fact that the student resides at that address, along with a document from the bulleted list above bearing the name and address of the person who maintains the residence.
+(JFAA-EB)

 Use of and Retention of